The Mindbody approach

 No!
 Your pain is real, and it is unpleasant and distressing.
 You are not making that up.
 Just like when someone with an amputated limb experiences phantom limb pain, the pain is fully felt.

-Chronic pain is caused by the brain in response to its mistaken perception of threat or danger, without any structural or tissue problem being present.
+Persistent pain is caused by the brain in response to its mistaken perception of threat or danger, without any structural or tissue problem being present.

 But by working to develop new neural pathways in the brain, we can help our brain to stop over-reacting to sensations or activities which pose no threat.